 Confirmation is the one of the three Sacraments of Initiation of the Catholic Church.
 Confirmation continues and strengthens the grace we first received at Baptism.
 The Sacrament of Confirmation roots us more deeply in our identity as God’s children; unites us more firmly with Christ; increases in us the gifts of the Holy Spirit; binds us more closely to the Church; and gives us special strength to bear witness to our faith in today’s world.

 For youth attending a Catholic School, registration forms are distributed at the school in September and are to be returned to the student’s teacher.

 For youth attending a Public School, parents are asked to register directly with the Parish.
 The Registration Form is available at the Parish Office or by download.

-The candidate is expected to attend every session.
+The candidate is expected to attend every lesson.
 If for a serious reason the candidate cannot attend, it is his/ her responsibility to contact the Parish Office.
-The candidate will be responsible for the missed lesson, and should have it completed before the next session.
+The candidate will be responsible for the missed lesson, and should have it completed before the next lesson.

-For the schedule of preparation sessions, please click on the link below:
+For the schedule of preparation lessons, please click on the link below: